High School Placement Test

 - HSPT scores will be mailed to students and families approximately three weeks after the test date.
 Please indicate on your registration if you’d like your test scores sent to other Portland-area Catholic high schools.

 - The HSPT is a tool used in the admissions process in addition to the student’s transcripts, teacher recommendations, and the application for admission.
 Standardized test scores are one indication of the student’s academic abilities, but they are not the only criteria the admissions committee reviews to determine acceptance to La Salle.

-In April and May, La Salle will also offer academic testing for specific placement in world languages and computer science courses.
-Students are not required to take these tests but are encouraged to do so for appropriate class placement in each subject.
+In April and May, La Salle will test students for placement in world languages and computer science courses.
+Students are not required to take these tests but encouraged to do so.

-All incoming students are required to take a supplemental math placement test (MAP test) at the end of their current school year to determine the best math class placement at La Salle.
-This test is not included in the admissions process, it is simply to determine placement after the completion of a full year’s math curriculum.
+All incoming students are required to take a supplemental math placement test (MAP test) to determine the best math class placement at La Salle.
+This test is not included in the admissions process.